bellingcat/tiktok-hashtag-analysis/README.md

         <img src="https://user-images.githubusercontent.com/18430739/166878928-d146b352-b68c-4ab4-bd2c-feb2f0140df9.png" height="500" alt="Top 20 most frequent common hashtags in posts containing the #london hashtag">
     </p>

-    Clearly, the highest occurrence will be of the `#london` hashtag, as all posts in the file `data/london/posts/data.json` contain the hashtag `#london`.
+    In the above plot, the highest occurrence is the `#fyp` hashtag, which is tagged in more than half of all posts containing the `#london` hashtag.

 - The results can be displayed in tabular form by executing the following command: